charlierm/Grapefruit/README.rst

 British Colour Manipulation MOTHERFUCKER
 =====================

-GrapeFruit is a pure Python module that let you easily manipulate and convert color information.
+GrapeFruit is a pure Python module that let you easily manipulate and convert colour information.
 Its Primary goal is to be *natural* and *flexible*.

-The following color systems are supported by GrapeFruit:
+The following colour systems are supported by GrapeFruit:
   * RGB (sRGB)
   * HSL
   * HSV